warrenzha/DGP-sparse/docs/source/examples/00_Basic_Usage/index.rst

 ==============

 This folder contains notebooks for basic usage of the package, e.g. things like training and evaluating models, and saving and loading models.
-Basically, there are two ways to build sparse DGPs using DGP-sparse:
+Basically, there are two ways to build sparse DGPs using DMGP:

 Load a pre-trained model
 -----------------------